 - Optional Secure Attention Key to further secure the login and desktop lock dialogs.

-- A TDE-specific DBUS notification client for improved integration with common applications such as Firefox and NetworkManager.
+- A TDE-specific DBUS notification client for improved integration with common applications such as Firefox and NetworkManager (with no need for HAL).

 The TDE project began as a continuation of the K Desktop Environment (KDE) version 3.
 The name Trinity was chosen partly because the word means "three" and TDE was a continuation of KDE 3.
 TDE now is its own computer desktop environment project.